New National Reference Tests to help set GCSE grade boundaries could be made compulsory for thousands of pupils in England,

 The exams regulator Ofqual previously suggested the tests would be voluntary.

-But the Times Educational Supplement (TES) says hundreds of schools could be forced to enter a sample of their year 11 students.
+be forced to enter a sample of their year 11 students.

 And Ofqual has confirmed to the BBC it has "discussed" making them compulsory with government officials.